 Margin trading is risky, and a broker can close your position when your account balance drops under a defined percentage of the required margin for your open trades.
 This is called a margin call.

-ETX Capital proceeds with margin calls when your cash balance drops under 50% of your initial deposit.
-Positions can be re-opened when additional funds are added to meet the required margin.
+OvalX proceeds with margin calls when your cash balance drops under 50% of your initial deposit.
+Positions can be re-opened when additional funds are added to met the required margin.

-We tested ETX Capital’s Trader Pro platform across several categories.
-If you trade with ETX, you will encounter all of the below features at one point or another.
+We tested the Trader Pro platform across several categories.
+If you trade with OvalX, you will encounter all of the below features at one point or another.
 Here’s our review and what you can expect.